henrywoody/cryptography/substitution/simple/README.md

-# Monoalphabetic Substitution
+# Simple Substitution

+This package covers simple (monoalphabetic and monographic) substitution ciphers.
+Throughout this file, simple substitution ciphers are referred to as monoalphabetic substitution ciphers.

 Monoalphabetic substitution ciphers use two alphabets, a plaintext alphabet and a ciphertext alphabet.
-Each individual character from the plaintext alphabet is mapped to a character in the ciphertext alphabet.
+In a monographic cipher, each individual character from the plaintext alphabet is mapped to a character in the ciphertext alphabet.
 The two alphabets are typically composed of the same characters (e.g. the Latin alphabet) but in differing orders.

 ## Example